Board of Directors

 U.S. Air Force Transportation Command IT (ret).
 Col., U.S. Army (ret)

-Ken retired as an active duty Colonel from a 28-year career in the U.S. Army.
+Ken retired as an active duty Colonel from a 28-year career in the Army.
 He went on to serve the Army another nine years as a senior civilian.
 Ken sought out opportunities to bring his many skills to support the needs of our larger military family.
 Throughout his military career, he witnessed numerous benefits provided by Fisher Houses throughout the world.
-He saw first-hand the hardships faced by active duty members, veterans, and their families while loved ones were hospitalized.
+He saw first-hand the hardships faced by active-duty members, veterans, and their families while loved ones were hospitalized.
 Ken is very active in the St. Louis area military community.

 Department of Veterans Affairs (ret); Captain, U.S. Coast Guard (ret)

 Service has been the overarching theme of Pat’s life.
-He graduated from the U.S Coast Guard Academy, then served for 25 years.
-On retirement from the USCG, he worked for the U.S. Maritime Administration, then went on to the U.S. Department of Veteran Affairs where he served as St. Louis Regional Counsel.
+He graduated from the Coast Guard Academy, then served for 25 years.
+On retirement from the USCG, he worked for the Maritime Administration, then went on to the Department of Veteran Affairs where he served as St. Louis Regional Counsel.

-Board Members
+Advisory Board

 James W. Kienker